Windsor (Vic.)

 Table Chart PROFILE FAQ

-Windsor features high concentrations of lone person households and group households, with a median household size of 1.8 people
+Windsor features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 43.1% of all households, consisting of 10.4% couples with children, 26.4% couples without children, and 4.6% single parent families.
-Non-family households make up the remaining 56.9%, with lone person households at 44.8% and group households comprising 12.2% of the total.
-The median household size is 1.8 people.
+Family households account for 43.1% of all households, including 10.4% couples with children, 26.4% couples without children, and 4.6% single parent families.
+Non-family households constitute the remaining 56.9%, with lone person households at 44.8% and group households comprising 12.2%.
+The median household size is 1.8 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households